 Study board members have an obligation to prepare for the meetings.
 Members should familiarise themselves with the issues before the meeting.
 Some students choose to organise formal meetings where students discuss the issues.

-Chairperson's procedures
+Chairman's procedures

 There is no authorisation in the University Act or in the statutes to delegate to the chairperson of the study board, just as there is no prohibition against delegation to the chairperson.